HackYourFutureBelgium/bf-workflows/materials/git-github-intro.md

 git pull
 ```

-To pull the latest update from a remote repo (GitHub), to the `another-branch`
+To pull the latest update from a remote repo (GitHub), to `another-branch`
 branch

 ```Markdown